-25 of the LEMI-420 electrical channel is presented at Fig. 3.
-Such an electrometer has an extended measurement range of the input signal up to $\pm 2450 \text{ mV}$, its sensitivity threshold is reduced to $0.08 \,\mu\text{V}$, and the power consumption is less than $110 \,\text{mW}$ for four channels.
-The frequency response of the electrometer may be selected from the pre-programmed versions or to be controlled by the user.
-This paper presents the electrometer with the following parameters: gain is equal unity; digitizing frequency is equal to 225 Hz (these samples are averaged to 1 Hz).
-There are also following advantages of this design: the possibility to use low-pass digital filter with the desired frequency band and suppression factor, and to change the channel gain with a corresponding decrease of the input voltage operating range.
-Other advantage is the compensator absence: having the amplification factor only unity, this allows covering all really possible initial shifts of input voltage, and this also helps to reduce own noise level at low frequencies.
-Reduction of power consumption is achieved by using both galvanic separation in digital part of the circuit and galvanic isolation in power supply.
-In this case the electrodes potentials are measured relatively galvanically isolated ground.
+vantages of this design: the possibility to use a low-pass digital filter with the desired frequency band and suppression factor, and to change the channel gain with a corresponding decrease in the input voltage operating range.
+Another advantage is the compensator absence: having the amplification factor only unity, this allows covering of all really possible initial shifts of input voltage, and this also helps to reduce the own noise level at low frequencies.
+Reduction of power consumption is achieved by using both galvanic separation in the digital part of the circuit and galvanic isolation in the power supply.
+In this case the electrode potentials are measured on relatively galvanically isolated ground.

 Table 2 shows the comparative parameters of the MT stations of the leading producers at the world market.
-We selected MT stations with flux-gate magnetometer (FGM) only because we concentrate our study on the instruments for long-period survey.
+We selected MT stations with a flux-gate magnetometer (FGM) only because we concentrate our study on the instruments for a long-period survey.